edatmo/.github/profile/README.md

-# EdAtmO - Edinburgh Atmospheric Observatory
+# EdAtmO - Edinburgh Atmospheric Observatory (placeholder name)

 ## Summary
 This github organisation draws together all information relating to the collection and processing of atmospheric observations in Edinburgh.
 Information is grouped into individual repositories (fancy folders).